The Rimini Riddle: Plot

 Three siblings: oldest brother Rory, youngest brother Leo, and a middle sister named Ellen are sent to live with their selfish, greedy Aunt Vera in her boarding house, The Rimini House after the deaths of their parents.

 It premiered on 26 September 1992 and ran for 95 episodes over three series, ending in 1995.
+Due to the show never receiving home media releases, the show is widely lost.